shopwp/documentation/docs/php-filter.md

 ### shopwp_collections_default_payload_settings

-Allows you to customize the "default" settings used by collection shortcodes.
+Allows you to customize the default collections settings.

 For a full list of available settings, reference the [attributes of the [wps_collections] shortcode](/shortcodes/wps_collections.md).